-Our clients may sit in our office just one at a time, but if we listen carefully, the office is full of people.
+Our clients may sit with us one on one, but if we listen carefully, the session is full of people.
 So many people, often talking over each other, arguing for different points of view.
 Your client can hear them, and often these conflicts and crowds of voices are a big source of their suffering, adding a lot of pain to their grief after loss.

 Do you listen for these voices impacting on your client’s grief experience?
 Do you ask for introductions to these people who impact your client’s life so much?
 Are you interested in exploring the kinship systems within which your client’s grief experiences are embedded?

 A kinship system is, “the system of social relationships connecting people in a culture who are or are held to be related, and defining and regulating their reciprocal obligations” – Merriam Webster Online Dictionary